Girls, girls, girls!

 In 2013 they were approached by top publisher, Random House to write a meringue based cookbook.
 Meringue Girls Cookbook , which has now been published all over the world, from Italy and Germany, to America and New Zealand.
 In 2015, they released cookbook two ‘Meringue Girls Everything Sweet.’
 Full of unusual edible gifts, cool confectionary and delicious things in all the colours of the rainbow.

-Three years on, the Girls have their own bakery in the bustling foodie hub of Broadway Market and employ a team of Meringue Girls (and boys!) to cope with large weekly orders.
+Five years on, the Girls have an incredible team of Meringue Girls (and boys!) and have their own bakery in the bustling foodie hub of Broadway Market to cope with large weekly orders.
 They also use the bakery to run weekly meringue and cake baking classes, which have been rated by the Evening Standard as one of the best London based foodie masterclasses.

 Some highlights to date have been: working with Selfridges to create an iconic Oxford Street shop window display of mountainous meringues; working with photographer Tim Walker on Italian Vogue to create an abstract, living, lemon meringue pie; creating an edible aztec rug for Tate & Lyle’s edible hotel; fashioning a rainbow meringue bellini bar for Quaglino’s; curating a high tea for Gizzi Erskine’s chefs club in a field; running a pop up in Oxford Street’s flagship Topshop store; flying out to Sydney for a meringue demonstration and catering star-studded weddings in Puglia, Florence and Vienna and baking 100 giant cakes for the Children in Need bake off.